 10-pack, $17.99 ($1.79/stick) |

-You can get additional discounts (5%–20%) by opting into a monthly subscription directly from the brand as well as Amazon and GNC.
-When buying directly from the brand, you also get free shipping on all orders and a 60-day money-back guarantee.
+You can get additional discounts (5%–20%) by opting into a monthly subscription directly from the brand, Amazon, and GNC.
+When buying directly from the brand, you get free shipping on all orders and a 60-day money-back guarantee.

-Here’s how Liquid IV compares to four popular alternatives.
+Here’s how Liquid I.V. compares to several popular alternatives:

 |